Yes, and ...: Principles

 In an organizational setting, saying "Yes" in theory encourages people to listen and be receptive to the ideas of others.
 Rather than immediately judging the idea, as judgment has its place later on in the development process, one should initially accept the idea, which enables the discussion to expand on the idea without limitations.
 The next step in the process is to add new information into the narrative.
 The concept of "and" is to sway away from directly changing the suggested material, "and" rather building upon it.
+Additionally, and often overlooked, the "And" encourages self-awareness, confidence, and expressive skills which are necessary for setting limits, asking for help, giving feedback, delegating and even the ability to say "No".